1. Does your studio provide code for your designs?

 This question is one of the top.
 The further the customer stands from the sphere of design, the more he or she will be inclined to ask this question.
 There are also some variations such as: “Why should I pay for UX?”, “Why should we waste time on UX?” and the like.

 That is the aim of UX part of design process.
 In general terms, the UX stage is about how the website or application works while UI is how it looks.
-Both these stages include work on successful interactions, but UX deals more with logic, connections and user behavior while UI stage provides visual representation of all the concept.
-It means that ideally designer should first work on UX part with concentration on layout, making it more powerful, thought-out, clear and easy to use.
-Without this vital work you highly risk creating pure mess out of the user interface.
+Both these stages include work on successful interactions, but UX deals more with logic, connections and user behavior while UI stage provides a visual representation of all the concept.
+It means that ideally, designer should first work on UX part with the concentration on a layout, making it more powerful, thought-out, clear and easy to use.
+Without this vital work, you highly risk creating a pure mess out of the user interface.

 Visualization of UX process: screens and transitions

 Worldwide famous guru of creating successful UX/UI Steven Krug in his book “Don’t Make Me Think: A Common Sense Approach to Web Usability» says that “…usability is about people and how they understand and use things, not about technology.”
 Our practice shows that this is absolute truth.
 And that is the idea which makes UX the core of successful user interface.
 UX is the basis letting your website, landing page or application attract and retain its audience.
 UX makes a journey around your app or site.
 In real life, if you need to reach the destination quickly, easily and saving your resources, you would prefer simple highway with a thought-out system of road signs and signposts to amazingly picturesque winded and confusing country road with an awful road surface.
 The same happens with users.
 They want to achieve their goals in a fast and easy way, and no fascinating features, decorations and original visual effects are going to cancel this basic wish.